constellation-daq/Constellation/docs/operator_guide/concepts/constellation.md

 All other protocols use *CHIRP* in order to find the other nodes of the Constellation.

+In Constellation, this discovery is designed to work within so-called *groups*, where the group name has to be provided to any node at startup and is interpreted case-insensitively.

 ### Heartbeat Exchange

 Autonomous operation of the Constellation requires the constant exchange of state information between all participants.